oxcamne/oxcam/docs/install.md

 ```

 ### How to update the oxcam app when a newer version is released

+The current version of the py4web dashboard does not allow the app to be updated directly from Github.

 Start by finding the latest version of the oxcam app on Github as described earlier, and copying the .zip link.